-I’ve recently informed you about the new No-Fault changes, as well as how to save some money if your son or daughter takes a car to college.
-But just as important, if you have an auto insurance policy with a “family step-down” provision, you may want to look at other companies!
+I try to keep you informed about any new No-Fault changes, as well as how to save some money in certain coverage situations.
+I also want to make you aware that, if you have an auto insurance policy with a “family step-down” provision, you may want to look at other companies!

 Many companies are offering “competitive” premiums to attract business.
 Progressive Insurance has reportedly passed State Farm as the top insurer in Michigan.
 But to get their customer that competitive rate, there must be a catch.
 Remember, if it’s too good to be true, it probably is!